-There are fewer than 30 LDs working mostly (but not always) in London who regularly or occasionally work on a broad range of shows made for the main broadcast channels.
-Some are much busier than others.
-A handful can also be found whose work is almost all located in Manchester, Glasgow or Cardiff respectively.
-In addition, there are perhaps 20 or so around the country who have regular employment lighting soaps - and probably fewer than a dozen, mostly staffers, who are working in news and/or sport including BBC news and Sky.
+There are probably only about 20 LDs in the UK who light most of the comedy, music and entertainment shows made for the main broadcast TV channels.
+(Some are naturally much busier than others.)
+In addition, there are perhaps a dozen or so who have regular employment lighting soaps - and a similar number, mostly staffers, who are working in news and/or sport.

 So what doesn't an LD do?